mazwat/mazwat.github.io/final-submission-preparation.md

 ### Repo

 You must submit a link to a repo that is fullly documented.
 By this we expect you to provide a readme.md or multiple that explain the function of the repo.
 You should imagine that the project contained within is going to be used a by third-party.
 In which case you should make it clear how to use it.
-You should share *CAD drawings, electrical diagrams/schematics and code examples* in your readme that would assist a user of the repo to recreate your project.

 There are some essential elements that should be included:

  1. A **video** showing your game/experiecne/robot functioning as intended.
 It should show your control system, any enclosures and your UI or interface.
 A person should be seen to be using/playing the project.
  2. **5 images** than show the electronics,wiring and the enclosure and game screens (if you have them)
  3. A **Unity project** (if your project requites a game or GUI element).
- 4. Arduino ION
+ 4. **Arduino files** - .ino and any other libraries - .cpp and Header files (if used).
+ 5. CAD files.
+If you enclsoure required the use o

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0MDYyODY3MCw4MzA1NzY0NjQsMjM1NT
-k2NDI2XX0=
+eyJoaXN0b3J5IjpbLTIxNDQ3NDYyNDEsODMwNTc2NDY0LDIzNT
+U5NjQyNl19
 -->